tq-systems/meta-tq/meta-tq/doc/README.TQMa65xx.md

   defconfig cannot be extended using config fragments.
 * Macronix Octal SPI-NOR flash is currently unsupported.
 TQMa65xx variants with an OSPI flash run in single SPI mode.
+* When rebooting from Linux with DIP switches set to SPI-NOR boot, the system will boot from eMMC instead if the eMMC contains a bootable image
+* The system will hang while booting from NFS unless the `netdev` variable is set in the U-Boot environment.
+Use the commands `setenv netdev eth0; saveenv` to set up the environment for NFS boot.
+* LVDS shows wrong colors on older Tianma display kit (HW issue on older display kit revisions)

 ## Support Wiki